 What is the Medium Partner Program?

 The Medium Partner Program is a revenue-share system between the company Medium and its writers.
-When paying Medium members read a story written by a Medium Partner Program writer, a portion of their membership fee goes straight to the writer.
+When paying Medium members read a story written by a Medium Partner Program writer, a portion of their membership fee goes to the writer.

 My opinion?
 The Medium Partner Program is the best revenue share program out there.
 No reliance on ads, like YouTube.
 No “creator fund” cap, like TikTok.
 It’s pretty transparent, unlike Instagram.
 And essentially, you get paid for writing about what you love, unlike Twitter.